 Motorhome insurance with Motorhome Protect

 Buying a used motorhome can represent extremely good value for money, especially if you go for a model that’s only three or four years old.

 But whether it’s new or just new to you, you’ll still need to get some motorhome insurance in place before you set off.

 We can find cover for your vehicle and its contents, including camping equipment up to £3,000.
-And remember to tell us if you’re a club member as you could be in line for a discount.

 With unlimited mileage cover and past motoring convictions considered, Motorhome Protect is the best place to come for a quick and easy quote for motorhome insurance.